vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/Baselines/README.md

 1. Navigate to Resources>Sensors and select Add>macOS
 2. Fill out the General tab with your desired name (Must be between 2 and 64 characters using only a combination of lowercase letters, numbers, and underscores.
 The first character must be a lowercase letter.)
     - I will use cis_compliancescan for my example
 3. Select "Next" and you will move to the next section, "Details."
-Here we will leave the first 3 options as the default values (Bash, System and String).
+Here we will change the language to `Zsh` and leave the next 2 options as the default values (System and String).
 4. Provide the following script in the textbox to trigger the compliance scan using the --check flag and the collecting the last scan information:
 ```
-#!/bin/bash
+#!/bin/zsh

-#path to file
+#path to file and packageid
 filepath=/private/var/cis/cis_lvl1_compliance.sh

 #trigger compliance scan
-sudo .$filepath --check
+zsh $filepath --check

 #collect last scan date/time
 lastComplianceScan=$(defaults read /Library/Preferences/org.cis_lvl1.audit.plist lastComplianceCheck)